webrecorder/browsertrix-crawler/README.md

       --profile                             Path to tar.gz file which will be extracted and used as the browser
                                             profile                     [string]

       --screencastPort                      If set to a non-zero value, starts an HTTP server with screencast
                                             accessible on this port
                                                            [number] [default: 0]

+      --yamlConfig                         A path to a yaml file.
+                                           If set browsertrix will
+                                           attempt to parse and use the parameters set in the yaml file passed.
+Values set in the command line will take precedence.
+                                           [string]
 ```

 For the `--waitUntil` flag,  see [page.goto waitUntil options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options).